curiousTauseef/curiousTauseef.github.io/README.md

 /home/tauseef/git-repo/gitHubIOPage/myGitHubSite/curiousTauseef.github.io.
 I made suitable changes to index.html file.
 Finally I used the git commands - add, commit and push origin master to push the changes to the GitHub.

-To understand the command of Git I referred the textbook called Pro Git written by Scott Chacon and Ben Straub.
+To understand the commands of Git I referred the textbook-Pro Git, written by Scott Chacon and Ben Straub.

 To understand how to write in markdown format, I used this - http://nestacms.com/docs/creating-content/markdown-cheat-sheet